Does robots.txt block this path? If yes, that's your bug.

 Using the Removals tool correctly

-• Effect: hides the URL from Google search for ~6 months.
+• Effect: hides the URL from Google Search for about 6 months (Google’s documented duration as of June 2026).

 • Important: this is suppression, not removal.
 The URL still exists in Google’s index.
-After 6 months, if noindex hasn’t propagated, the URL reappears.
+After ~6 months the request expires, and if noindex hasn’t propagated, the URL reappears.

 Common misuse: people submit a Removals request and then think they are done.
 Without noindex (or robots.txt Disallow plus 410 on the page), the URL comes back after 6 months.
 See URL Removals tool confusion.